 What is the furthest from California you have shipped a shirt?

-We've had some Indonesias and South Koreas out there.
-Australias too.
+We've had some Indonesia and South Korea [shipments] out there.
+Australia too.
 And Chile.
 We're on 5 continents so far.
 I'd love to get onto Antarctica without the help of global warming.
 It's not exactly t-shirt weather there so we may just have to offer some Blend parkas or mittens or something.

-What kind of new stuff is on the horizon for the second half of 2009 at Blend and do you see the company growing?
+What kind of new stuff is on the horizon for the second half of 2009?
+Do you see the company growing?